Inquisitor2000/DealDuck/README.md

 #Bigshop.md
 _______________________________
 Including also a customized telegram bot to parse that information to a telegram bot.
-Using romanian/russian commands.
+Using romanian/russian commands.Predefined messages are separate for each language.
-Automated userbase curating system.
+Automated userbase curating system alongside theur specified language of choise userpreflangue.json

 Promo scheduler.
 Poll system.